 2. Caterpillar walk

 I love the name of this exercise.
-You begin by standing tall with feet shoulder-width apart and hands resting at sides.
+You begin by standing tall with feet shoulder-width apart and hands resting at the sides.
 Get into a squat position with hands in front of feet and palms on the floor.
 Rapidly move your hands in front of you until you reach a pushup position.
 Pause, and do the reverse move until you get in the starting position.

 Tip: try doing the exercise on one leg.
 Start with only the right leg on the floor, do the caterpillar walkout , then switch the leg.

-As you can see, and hopefully feel, it is a full body warm up exercise, and gets a lot of muscles going: the abs, shoulders, chest, hamstrings and quadriceps in your thighs.
+As you can see, and hopefully feel, it is a full-body warm-up exercise, and gets a lot of muscles going: the abs, shoulders, chest, hamstrings and quadriceps in your thighs.